 Read Salesforce data

-To read and display data from your Salesforce account in an MAUI app, use the below code in the SalesforceService.cs class.
+To read and display data from your Salesforce account in an MAUI app, use the code below in the SalesforceService.cs class.
 In this code, the following ADO.NET classes are used:

 • SalesforceConnection manages the connection lifecycle.